lucarin91/WS-seminar/slides.md

 # JSON Web Token *[rfc7519]*
 It is a self-contained token with a set of keys/value pairs in JSON format.

-It safeguard its integrity by:
-- JSON Web Signature (JWS), a sign system.
-- JSON Web Encryption (JWE), an encryption system.
+It safeguard its integrity with JSON Web Signature (JWS) or JSON Web Encryption (JWE)

-for example:
+Am example of JWT:
 ```JSON
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9
 .